pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 These docstrings usually describes the purpose and the contents of the module/package and can be included in the compiled documentation.

-Though we do not include them by default, it can be used as an introduction to the content.
+They can be used as an introduction to the content.
 In Fact this page's introduction is written in the module-docstring and imported into the compiled documentation.
 It is then supplemented with additional content like the sections on `Docstring-Basics`_ or `Directives`_.

-The decision on whether and how to incorporate the module-level docstrings should be made upon integration of a module's documentation with the core developers.
+The content and design of module-level docstrings should be discussed with the core developers.